petersohn/sokoban/readme.md

 ### Stone Pusher

-If enabled, this expander runs before the normal expander.
+This expander is decorated by another (normal) expander.
+If enabled, it tries to push stones to the destination, then calls the decorating expander.

 1. Find a stone that can be trivially pushed to the destination tile.
 2. Push the stone to the destination tile.
 3. Repeat the previous steps until no more trivial pushes are possible.
-4. If any stones are pushed:
+4. If any stones are pushed, call the decorating expander with the resulting node.
+Otherwise, call it with the original node.
- - Add a node with the new state to the processing queue (if new).
- - Stop processing the current node (skip normal expander)

 A stone can be trivially pushed if both of the following is true:
 - The stone can be moved to the destination tile without moving any other stones.